nab-velocity/prestashop-plugin/README.md

 4. MerchantProfileId: - This is merchant id provided by velocity to merchant.
 5. Test Mode :- This is for test the module, if checked the checkbox then test mode enable and no need to save “WorkFlowId/ServiceId & MerchantProfileId” otherwise unchecked the checkbox and save  “WorkFlowId/ServiceId & MerchantProfileId” for live payment.

+4. We have saved the raw request and response objects in &lt;prefix&gt;_velocity_transaction table.